Binance Market Update (2022-06-10)

 Binance

-The global cryptocurrency market cap now stands at $1.23T, down by -1.27% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $1.21T, down by -2.80% over the last day, according to CoinMarketCap data.

-Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include ANC, EPX, and BAND, up by 29%, 19%, and 19%, respectively.
+Most major cryptocurrencies by market cap are trading lower.
+Market outperformers include POLS, TRB, and EPX, up by 37%, 27%, and 21%, respectively.

 Top stories of the day: